African forest elephant

-The first scientific description of the species was published in 1900.
-During the 20th century, overhunting caused a sharp decline in population, and by 2013 it was estimated that less than 30,000 individuals remained.
+During the 20th century, overhunting caused a sharp decline of the African forest elephant population, and by 2013 it was estimated that fewer than 30,000 individuals remained.
 It is threatened by habitat loss, fragmentation, and poaching.
 The conservation status of populations varies across range countries.
-Since 2021, the species has been listed as Critically Endangered on the IUCN Red List.
+Since 2021, it has been listed as Critically Endangered on the IUCN Red List.

 Taxonomy

-Loxodonte was proposed as the generic name for African elephants by Frédéric Cuvier in 1825.
-This name refers to the lozenge-shaped enamel of the molar teeth, which differs significantly from the shape of the Asian elephant's molar enamel.

-Loxodonte was latinized to Loxodonta by an anonymous author in 1827.

 Elephas (Loxodonta) cyclotis was the scientific name proposed by Paul Matschie in 1900 who described the skulls of a female and a male specimen collected by the Sanaga River in southern Cameroon.

-Phylogeny
+Phylogeny and evolution

 The African forest elephant was long considered to be a subspecies of the African elephant, together with the African bush elephant.
 Morphological and DNA analysis showed that they are two distinct species.

 The taxonomic status of the African pygmy elephant (Loxodonta pumilio) was uncertain for a long time.
 Phylogenetic analysis of the mitochondrial genome of nine specimens from museum collections indicates that it is an African forest elephant whose diminutive size or early maturity is due to environmental conditions.

-Phylogenetic analysis of nuclear DNA of African bush and forest elephants, Asian elephants, woolly mammoths and American mastodons revealed that the African forest elephant and African bush elephant form a sister group that genetically diverged at least 1.9 million years ago.
+Phylogenetic analysis of nuclear DNA of African bush and forest elephants, Asian elephants, woolly mammoths and American mastodons revealed that the African forest elephant and African bush elephant are two distinct species that genetically diverged at least 1.9 million years ago.
 They are therefore considered distinct species.
-Gene flow between the two species might have occurred after the split, though.

-Analysis of ancient DNA from living and extinct elephantids indicates that the African forest elephant is one of three ancestors of the straight-tusked elephant (Palaeoloxodon antiquus).

-Characteristics
+Despite evidence of hybridization between the two species where their ranges overlap, there appears to have been little gene flow between the two species since their initial divergence.

+DNA from the extinct European straight-tusked elephant (Palaeoloxodon antiquus) indicates that members of the extinct elephant genus Palaeoloxodon interbred with African forest elephants, with over 1/3 of the nuclear genome as well as the mitochondrial genome of the straight-tusked elephant deriving from that of African forest elephants, with the genomic contribution more closely related to modern West African populations of the forest elephant than to other populations.
+Palaeoloxodon carried multiple separate mitochondrial lineages derived from forest elephants which were carried among both European straight-tusked elephant and Chinese populations of Palaeoloxodon, indicating this ancestry was widespread in Eurasian Palaeoloxodon populations.